netdata/netdata/docs/Running-behind-haproxy.md

 TLS can be used by adding port `443` and a cert to the frontend.
 This example will only use Netdata if host matches example.com (replace with your domain).

+### Frontend

+This frontend uses a certificate list.

 ```
 frontend https_frontend
     ## HTTP ##